home-assistant/home-assistant.io/source/_posts/2021-03-06-android-2021-q1-releases.markdown

 ## Notification Enhancements

-There have been several additions and improvements to notifications.
+There have been several additions and improvements to notifications:

 - Controlling Bluetooth
 - Broadcast intent command has been updated to allow the user to send intent extras